Economic history of Ecuador: 1830–1950

 Ecuador gained complete independence in 1830, it had a largely rural population of about one-half million.
 The rural economy came to rely on a system of peonage, in which Sierra and Costa Indians were allowed to settle on the lands belonging to the hacendado, to whom they paid rent in the form of labor and a share of their crop.
 The economy of the new republic, based on the cultivation of cash crops and inexpensive raw materials for the world market and dependent on peonage labor, changed little during the remainder of the nineteenth and first half of the twentieth century.
 Vulnerable to changing international market demands and price fluctuations, Ecuador's economy was often characterized by instability and malaise.

 The Ecuador economy was in crisis from the early 1920s to the late 1940s.
 Cacao exports halved from 1920 to 1923 due to disease.
 The Great Depression led to reduced value for Ecuadorian exports.

 During the second half of the nineteenth century, cacao production nearly tripled, and total exports increased tenfold.
 As a result, the Costa became the country's center of economic activity.
 Guayaquil dominated banking, commercial, and export-import affairs.
 During the first two decades of the twentieth century, cacao exports continued to be the mainstay of the economy and the principal source of foreign exchange, but other agricultural products like coffee and sugar and fish products were also important exports.
 The decline of the cacao industry in the 1930s and 1940s, brought about by chronic pestilence and the loss of foreign markets to competitors, had debilitating repercussions for the entire economy.
 During the 1950s, government-sponsored replanting efforts contributed to a partial revival of the cacao industry, so that by 1958 Ecuador was the world's sixth leading exporter of cacao.

+As cacao dominated the coast, the Andean region continued to produce for local consumption, and opposed free trade, as its agriculture and textile industries depended on economic protections from foreign competitors.
+Around the time that cacao became central to the national economy, Ecuador's Amazon region became dominated by the rubber boom.
+Unlike cacao, rubber did not produce much local development nor strengthen the state.
+The central government did try to expand its power over the Amazon region in order to take advantage of rubber export revenues.
+Like elsewhere in Amazonia, the rubber boom included violent enslavement of local people.

 There was a banana boom in the 1940s.
 By the early 1950s bananas had replaced cocoa beans as the country's primary export crop.